neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 Next, for visualization purposes we define an auxiliary variable and apply a [CellTemperatureAux](/auxkernels/CellTemperatureAux.md) in order to get the temperature imposed on the OpenMC cells.
+This auxiliary variable will then display the volume-averaged temperature mapped to the OpenMC cells.

 !listing /tutorials/gas_compact/openmc.i
   start=AuxVariables
   end=ICs

-The `[Problem]` block is then used to specify the OpenMC wrapping.
+The `[Problem]` block is then used to specify settings for the OpenMC wrapping.
 We define a total power of 30 kW and indicate that we'd like to add tallies to block 2 (the fuel compacts).
 The cell tally setup in Cardinal will then automatically add a tally for each unique cell ID+instance combination.
-By setting `solid_blocks` to blocks 1 and 2, OpenMC will then receive temperature from MOOSE for the entire solid domain.
-Because the `[Mesh]` is in units of meters, but OpenMC always uses units of centimeters, we specify a `scaling` of 100, or a multiplicative factor of 100 to apply to the `[Mesh]` to get into OpenMC's centimeter units.
+By setting `solid_blocks` to blocks 1 and 2, OpenMC will then receive temperature from MOOSE for the entire solid domain (because the mesh mirror consists of these two blocks).
+Importantly, note that the `[Mesh]` must always be in units that match the coupled MOOSE application.
+But because OpenMC solves in units of centimeters, we specify a `scaling` of 100, i.e. a multiplicative factor to apply to the `[Mesh]` to get into OpenMC's centimeter units.

+!listing /tutorials/gas_compact/openmc.i
+  block=Problem

 Other features we use include an output of the fission tally standard deviation in units of W/m$^3$ to the `[Mesh]` by setting the `output` parameter.
 This is used to